-Thanks to its antifungal and antiseptic action, tea tree essential oil is favored for cleaning up skin tissue and treat nail fungus due to its antifungal and antibacterial properties.
-It is safe to use on the skin without risk since it is non-toxic.
-In order to benefit from its benefits, pour a tablespoon of cider vinegar, sea salt, and 3 drops of tea tree oil into a basin of hot water, and bath your hands or feet in it to reap the benefits. days.
+Tea tree essential oil is used to clean up skin tissue and treat nail fungus due to its antifungal and antibacterial properties.
+It is safe to use on the skin because it is non-toxic.
+Pour a tablespoon of cider vinegar, sea salt, and three drops of tea tree oil into a basin of hot water and soak your hands or feet in it to reap the benefits. days.

-Oregano oil, produced by the extraction and steam distillation of oregano, is known to overcome nail fungus.
-To do this, apply 2 drops of this oil to the affected nail 3 times a day, and this for 2 to 3 months.
-If you are able to follow this treatment, you will find normal and healthy nails.
-Of course, it is not immediate, but it is very effective.
+Oregano oil, obtained by the extraction and steam distillation of oregano, has been shown to be effective in the treatment of nail fungus.
+Apply 2 drops of this oil on the damaged nail three times a day for two to three months.
+If you can stick to this procedure, your nails will be normal and healthy.
+It isn’t instantaneous, but it is quite effective.

-Olive leaves are natural antibiotics and are excellent for getting rid of nail fungus, as the olive tree is known to treat fungal problems.
-It has a double-action, because it destroys the fungus, but also kills bacteria and parasites in the body as well as the fungus.
+Olive leaves are natural antibiotics and are effective in treating nail fungus, since the olive tree is known to treat fungal infections.
+It has a dual function in that it kills germs and parasites in the body as well as the fungus.